 Which consumer goods employers run assessment centres?

-Unilever invites applicants to a Discovery Centre day which consists of a series of meetings, including a team meeting with other candidates and a short meeting with senior management to discuss a current business challenge.
+Unilever invites applicants to a Virtual Discovery Centre day which consists of a series of meetings, including meetings with other candidates your ‘line manager’.
+You will also experience business challenges.

-Kerry Group’s assessment centres vary depending on the business function you’ve applied to.
-You’ll be invited to complete three activities: a presentation exercise, a group discussion exercise and a competency-based final round interview.
-The presentation and group discussion exercises are situational – in other words, they explore how you would respond to situations you might come across on the job.
+Kerry Group's' assessment centres typically vary depending on the business function you’ve applied to.
+Candidates have previously been invited to complete three activities: a presentation exercise, a group discussion exercise and an interview, which is largely values-based.

 Assessment centre exercises for consumer goods roles